Logan-Fouts/Thesis/Writing/Method/Method.md

 The current methods lack flexibility, rely upon a horizontal approach of combining methods, and/or are simply too computationally expensive to be feasibly ran on integrated or even consumer hardware.
 The horizontal approach is the closest to our idea, and it is very effective when built correctly to address the issues of complex NDI definitions and scenarios.
 This can be seen in this paper \cite{GmH}, and furthermore in this paper as well \cite{fingerprintelevation}.
 Despite the impressive performance, this approach is highly complex requiring deep knowledge in the area therefore, building your own tailored system by combining and tuning methods in this way proves to be quite difficult.

 ### 2. Objectives of a Solution
 Since the combination of many methods shows promise, the goal for our thesis is a modular architecture that allows for integration of various algorithms for NDI detection.
-This architecture aims to enhance flexibility by optimizing simplicity.
+This architecture aims to enhance flexibility by optimizing simplicity all while maintaining the efficacy of multi-method approaches.

 ### 3. Design and Development
 We propose a layered architecture approach where different algorithms are placed as an individual layers and are tuned individually first, then refined while combined.
 The use of many methods allows for better performance much like the horizontal approach, while also providing improvements in terms of easy adaptability/flexibility.